ibmresilient/resilient-community-apps/fn_service_now/docs/customize_snow_guide/README.md

 ---
 ## Overview
-When this Integration is installed, on your ServiceNow instance, you will have access to the **ResilientHelper** class in any ServiceNow `Workflow`, `UI Action` or `Script Include`.
+When this App is installed, on your ServiceNow instance, you have access to the **ResilientHelper** class in any ServiceNow `Workflow`, `UI Action` or `Script Include`.

-From the architectural diagram above, within ServiceNow, any IBM SOAR action must start with a ServiceNow `Workflow`.
+From the architectural diagram above, within ServiceNow, any SOAR action must start with a ServiceNow `Workflow`.
 ServiceNow `Workflows` are invoked from `UI Actions` or `Business Rules`.

 This app comes with **4 pre-defined ServiceNow Workflows:**
 1. RES_WF_CreateIncident